joabAM/ThermalCamPy/README.md

 # ThermalCamPy
-Software for camera HSN120A, developed to show measurable temperature values from video.
+Software for HSN120A camera, developed to show measurable temperature values from video.